maeddes/gitpitch-spring-cloud/PITCHME.md

 ```

 - can also be empty or non-existent
-- client does not need to ne looked up
+- client does not need to be looked up
 - better style still ;-)

 +++